-- Notes: 1.
+Notes: 1.
 Domestic bank balances refer to loans to SMEs to cover banking accounts only.

-From FY1993 forward, overdrafts have been included in the calculation base.
-Regional banks II have been included in this category since FY1990. - 2.
-Figures for domestic banks prior to September 1996 refer to those for all Japanese banks. - 3.
-The definition of "SMEs" was changed in April 2000; the SME Unit has estimated the growth rate for domestic banks in the period from June 2000 to March 2001 based on the ratio between the old and new standards.
+2. The definition of "SMEs" was changed in April 2000; the SME Unit has estimated the growth rate for domestic banks in the period from June 2000 to March 2001 based on the ratio between the old and new standards.

-(Ref) Bank of Japan, Loans and Bills Discounted by Sector
+Source: Bank of Japan, Loans and Bills Discounted by Sector

-Promoting Special-purpose Loans Based on Government Policies to Meet the Needs of the Times
+Promoting special-purpose loans based on government policies to meet the needs of the times

-Safety Net
+Safety net

-By providing finance through the Great East Japan Earthquake Recovery Special Loans, the Kumamoto Earthquake in 2016 Recovery Special Loans and Safety Net Loans, the SME Unit assisted with the financing requirements and business reconstruction needs of SMEs experiencing a harsh business environment, including those SMEs that sustained damage during the Great East Japan Earthquake.
+By providing finance through the Great East Japan Earthquake Recovery Special Loans, the 2016 Kumamoto Earthquake Recovery Special Loans and Safety Net Loans, the SME Unit assisted with the financing requirements and business reconstruction needs of SMEs experiencing a harsh business environment, including those SMEs that sustained damage during the Great East Japan Earthquake.